School-of-Rust/school-of-rust/content/writing/2022-11-16-soft-launch.md

 To make this as straightforward as possible for readers, I added a feature I am quite proud of: *every page* on the site has a link at the bottom directly to the *source code for that page*.
 If you scroll down, you will see it:

-> *If you have a suggested change or have found an error, you can also visit the [<i class="fa-brands fa-github"></i> source code for this page](https://github.com/School-of-Rust/school-of-rust/tree/main/content/writing/001-soft-launch.md), where you can file an issue directly or submit a pull request.*
+> *If you have a suggested change or have found an error, you can also visit the [<i class="ri-github-fill"></i> source code for this page](https://github.com/School-of-Rust/school-of-rust/tree/main/content/writing/001-soft-launch.md), where you can file an issue directly or submit a pull request.*

 This is automatically created by the templating system, so I do not have to manually write every one of these.
 Because the site is generated directly from the repository via *Cloudflare*, the source code will always reflect the current state of the site.

-> <i class="fa fa-skull"></i> Unless the site is failing to build, in which case I have a bigger problem.
+> <i class="ri-skull-fill"></i> Unless the site is failing to build, in which case I have a bigger problem.

 ## "How Can I Help?"